Splamy/TS3AudioBot/README.md

     1. Make sure you have a C compiler installed
     1. Make the Opus script runnable with `chmod u+x InstallOpus.sh` and run it with `./InstallOpus.sh`
     1. Get the ffmpeg [32bit](https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-i686-static.tar.xz) or [64bit](https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-amd64-static.tar.xz) binary.
-    1. Extract the ffmpeg archive with `tar -vxf ffmpeg-git-XXbit-static.tar.xz`
+    1. Extract the ffmpeg archive with `tar -vxf ffmpeg-git-*XXbit*-static.tar.xz`
-    1. Get the ffmpeg binary from `ffmpeg-git-*DATE*-amd64-static/ffmpeg` and copy it to `TS3AudioBot/bin/Release/netcoreapp2.2`
+    1. Get the ffmpeg binary from `ffmpeg-git-*DATE*-amd64-static/ffmpeg` and copy it to `TS3AudioBot/bin/Release/netcoreapp3.1`

 #### Windows
 1. Get the ffmpeg [32bit](https://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-latest-win32-static.zip) or [64bit](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-latest-win64-static.zip) binary.
-1. Open the archive and copy the ffmpeg binary from `ffmpeg-latest-winXX-static/bin/ffmpeg.exe` to `TS3AudioBot/bin/Release/netcoreapp2.2`
+1. Open the archive and copy the ffmpeg binary from `ffmpeg-latest-winXX-static/bin/ffmpeg.exe` to `TS3AudioBot/bin/Release/netcoreapp3.1`

 ### Optional Dependencies
 If the bot can't play some youtube videos it might be due to some embedding restrictions which are blocking this.